nathandallaire/xllax/README.md

 ```

 ## Initialize it
-(pass in ID of element you want to have the parallax)
+Pass in ID of element you want to have the parallax
 ```
 const parallax = new Xllax('parallaxElement');
 ```